Why Are 'Star Wars: The Mandalorian' Episodes So Short?

 By the time we finish the new season of “Mandalorian,” maybe nobody will care about this anymore because the whole thing will feel like a four-hour movie.
 But right now it still feels kinda confusing and weird for those of us who expected each episode to be at least as long as a network drama sans commercials — which would be 42 minutes or more.
 That they haven’t talked about the reasoning for going with shorter episodes only exacerbates the confusion and fuels internet arguments about why they’re doing this.

-But, hey, it’s always nice to have something knew that doesn’t matter to argue about.
+But, hey, it’s always nice to have something new that doesn’t matter to argue about.

 22 Times 'Solo' Recycled Moments From the Original 'Star Wars' Trilogy